Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.8 K/9, which ranks 11th in the league.
+- The Giants pitching staff ranks 10th in the league with a collective 8.9 strikeouts per nine innings.

-- The Giants have a 3.96 team ERA that ranks 11th across all league pitching staffs.
+- The Giants' 3.99 team ERA ranks 11th among all league pitching staffs.

-- The Giants give up the ninth-fewest home runs in baseball (79 total, one per game).
+- Giants pitchers combine to give up 80 home runs (one per game), the ninth-fewest in baseball.

-- Walker (2-0) takes the mound for the Giants to make his third start of the season.
+- DeSclafani gets the start for the Giants, his 16th of the season.
+He is 4-6 with a 4.38 ERA and 66 strikeouts in 84 1/3 innings pitched.

-- The righty last pitched on Thursday against the San Diego Padres, when he tossed one scoreless inning without surrendering a hit.
+- The right-hander's last time out came on Wednesday against the San Diego Padres, when he tossed five innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.